-In Evylon, the Halgians and the elves have specific pairbonding rituals.
-A true pairbond needs no ceremony, though some cultures may hold something at the couple's request; this is most prolific among the Halgian people and the elves (linked below).
+Many cultures have marriage ceremonies, both for true pairbonds and traditional marriage.
+The most well-known and widespread of these are located in the Realm of Evylon, where the Halgians and the elves have specific marriage rituals.
+A true pairbond needs no ceremony, though some cultures may hold something at the couple's request; while this is most prolific among Halgians and elves, it may be done by any race humanoid or not.
 Other cultures or individual couples may hold a small ceremony, often an exchange of gifts, with wedding jewelry being the most common.
-Some may have another preside over the ceremony, and tie a ribbon about the hands of the pairbonded.
+Some may have another preside over the ceremony, and tie a ribbon about the hands of the wedded.

 Animalistic species - such as dragons, gryphons, and wolves - may also pairbond, and many do for lifelong partners.
 However, very few are called 'pairbonded', and are instead known simply as mates.
-As there is no terminology to differentiate a pairbonded couple from one that has yet to form such a bond, it can be difficult to ascertain if an animalistic couple is true-bonded or not.
-Most do not even acknowledge the terminology.
+There is no existing terminology for mated pairs of animalistic races, paibonded or not, regardless of species.
+Most have no true marriage ceremonies, though this varies from race to race.

 The death of a pairbond may have a similar effect, depending on how sudden such a death is.
 Death from old age may be nearly painless for the surviving member; death from known and expected illness carries none of the horrific agony associated with unexpected and rapid death.
 After recovery, individuals may pairbond again - if they find another in which the same love may be fostered and true-bonded.